Succinct Explanations With Cascading Decision Trees: Experiments

+\para{Generalizing Cascading Decision Tree to Real-world Applications.} We further apply the Cascading Decision Trees for predicting the build status in a novel real-world application, continuous integration (CI) build status prediction~\cite{10.1145/2568225.2568260}.
+In CI, users upload their code as one commit, and CI starts to build and test users' code under customized conditions such as the choice of operating system, library dependencies and other similar properties.
+However, one major drawback of CI is that the CI build attempt can be extremely time consuming.
+To address this issue, the existing work~\cite{santolucito2018statically} first collected the historical repository data stored in the CI environment.
+It then took advantage of the transparent structure of the decision tree model to predict the CI build status.

+This CI build status predicting problem is an ideal testbed for our Cascading Decision Trees, because the main module behind the tool is a classic decision tree for binary classification.
+Moreover, when using decision tree in such a program analysis domain, having a very low false-positive rate is crucial for user acceptance of the tool~\cite{junker2012smt}.
+We contacted the authors, adopted the same dataset and ran the same study they used with only one exception - substituting Cascading Decision Trees for classic decision tree in predicting the CI build status.

-\para{Real-world Application.} The second part of our evaluation was to apply the cascading decision trees for predicting the build status in the continuous integration (CI) environment~\cite{10.1145/2568225.2568260}.
-Notifying that the attempt to build the project might fail, could save software engineers countless hours.
-We ran a study (link omitted for anonymity) where we learn how to classify potential build failures.
-The evaluation results demonstrate that cascading decision trees provides a shorter explanation, with a competitive prediction accuracy of 90.55\%.
-Moreover, the ratio of the average number of false positives reports to the average number of correct classifications is only 1.8\% .
-Our study shows that the use of cascading decision trees provides developers with a more succinct but comprehensible set of rules that are responsible for positive classifications.
+Table~\ref{table:casResultCI} shows the breakdown evaluation of using Cascading Decision Trees on CI build status prediction.
+The evaluation results show that the Cascading Decision Trees provides a shorter explanation, with a competitive prediction accuracy of 90.55\%.
+The Cascading Decision Trees model shortens the explanation length for failed builds by 5.6\%.
+Moreover, the ratio of the average number of false positives reports to the average number of correct classifications is only 4.4\% (FP/TP+TN).
+Our study shows that the use of Cascading Decision Trees provides developers with a more succinct but comprehensible set of rules that are responsible for positive classifications.